PrestaShop/docs/src/content/1.7/modules/concepts/templating/import-js.md

 Most of the time, you want to use the [global JavaScript components][global JavaScript components] object but in some cases, you may want to import a component using a static path such as `admin-dev/themes/new-theme/js/components/auto-complete-search.ts`.

-**We do not recommend to do this**, but in case you absolutly need it be careful to import the file without any extensions:
+**We do not recommend to do this**, but in case you absolutely need it, be careful to import the file without any extensions:

 ```javascript
 // Incorrect